How to Create Jump Links in Ghost & Substack

 Here is what I would do.
+It's valid enough, but time consuming.
 I would add this bit of code before each heading:

 <div id="insert menu name"></div>